 Check out the topics for the Spring 2024 series below and REGISTER HERE

 Spring 2024 Development Series

 Description: Explore the intersection of HR and non-profit in a panel discussion featuring distinguished leaders from higher education, city management, the arts, and community advocacy.
-In this session you will hear from four Villanova HRD and MPA alum as they share strategies and lessons learned in navigating the unique challenges and opportunities within the realm of non-profit leadership.
+In this session you will hear from non-profit leaders and Villanova HRD & MPA alum as they share strategies and lessons learned in navigating the unique challenges and opportunities within the realm of non-profit.